SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ![3d_models](https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/model_mountain_car.png?raw=True)

 As for the pendulum, the optimal control is obtained in very few steps compared to the state of the art of model-free reinforcement agents
-## Methodology

-Compared to the implementation in the paper, the scripts have been designed to perform the control in one trial over a long time, which means:
-- The environment is not reset
-- Training of the hyper-parameters and storage of vizualisations are performed in a parallel process at regular time interval
-- An option has been added to decide to include a point in the memory of the model depending on the prediction error at that point and the predicted uncertainty
-- The function optimized in the mpc is the lower confidence bound of the long term predicted cost to reward exploration and avoid being stuck in a local minima.

-These models are obtained without using any paramterics models.
-The only prior used is in the initializations values of the hyper-parameters of the gaussian process.
-Yet, the control is stabilized most of the time before 100 iterations, with 30 iterations being random actions.

 ## Limitations

 - The cost function must be clearly defined as a distance function of the states/observations
 - The number of time step of the mpc will greatly impact computation times.
 In case that a environment need the model to plan too much ahead, the computations time might become too much to solve it in real time.
-This can happen if the sampling time between points is too low.
-An example of that is the mountain car problem.
 - The dimension of the input and output of the model must stay low (below 20)
 - The implementation is not complete yet.
 The analytical derivates of the fmm and lmm functions have yet to be computed to speed up the actions optimizations, which explains why the computation times are so important.
 The optimization of the hamiltonian has been replaced by the optimization of the predicted long term cost.